 Under the DCP provisions, eligible employees may contribute to the DCP through payroll deductions.
-In accordance with Section 457(b) of the IRC, the amount of an individual's annual contributions for 2014 and 2013 was limited to an amount not to exceed the lesser of \$17,500 or 100% of the individual's gross compensation.
+In accordance with Section 457(b) of the IRC, the amount of an individual's annual contributions for 2015 was limited to an amount not to exceed the lesser of \$18,000 or 100% of the individual's gross compensation.
+In 2014, the annual contribution level was \$17,500.
 Individuals age 50 or over may make an additional "catch-up" contribution.
-For both 2014 and 2013, the additional "catch-up" contribution was \$5,500.
+In 2015, the additional "catch-up" contribution was \$6,000.
+In 2014, the "catch-up" contribution was \$5,500.
 Special catch-up is allowed for previously missed contributions for participants within three years of normal retirement age.
-In 2014 and 2013, the deferral limit for special catch-up was \$35,000.
+In 2015 and 2014, the deferral limit for special catch-up was \$36,000 and \$35,000, respectively.
 Contributions can be made to the DCP using either the before-tax method in which amounts are deferred for federal income tax purposes or the Roth option in which contributions are made on an after-tax basis.